mieweb/docs/content/functions/scheduling/cancel-no-show-edit-appointments.md

 ![](../cancel-no-show-edit-appointments.assets/1ead52c280ba78b81d72239979e93d80.png)

 After you click *SAVE*, it will then pop-up to the scheduler view and show you the appointment as you have edited it.

+{{% note %}}
+For an additional fee, SMS text reminders are available for appointments.
+If you are interested in adding SMS text messaging reminders for your appointments, please reach out to your account manager or deployment consultant.
+{{% /note %}}

 ## Learning Management System